At one meeting they talked loudly about the present. At another, they talked softly about the future.

 Ivory headed the meeting of Western state lawmakers, and he’s become the political leader of the movement.

 Ivory is the President of the American Lands Council, an organization that advocates for the transfer of federal lands to the states.
-The ALC is funded through individual donations; membership dues paid by counties (and, by extension, taxpayers); and the Charles and David Koch funded advocacy group, Americans for Prosperity.
+The ALC is funded through individual donations; membership dues paid by counties (and, by extension, taxpayers); and

 The ALC is a staunch proponent of turning federal lands over to the states.
 The states would then have the option to lease, rent or even sell the lands to private industries.